-Crassula 'Coralita' is an attractively compact succulent up to 6 inches (15 cm) tall.
-Leaves are plump, grayish, covered with fine, very short white hairs and form an x-shaped pyramid.
-Coral pink flower clusters appear in fall on up to 3 inches (7.5 cm) long stalks.
+Crassula 'Coralita' is an attractively compact succulent with thick, fleshy, grayish leaves covered with fine, very short white hairs, forming an x-shaped pyramid.
+It grows up to 6 inches (15 cm) tall.
+Flowers are coral pink and appear in clusters on up to 3 inches (7.5 cm) long stalks in fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer full of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.

 Repot as needed, preferably during the warm season.
 To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Crassula.

 - Back to genus Crassula